advop-admin/topdraw-ai-fullstack/README.md

 ## 📊 Database Schema Compatibility

-The system expects the following table structure in your Takumi.ai PM database:
+The system expects the following table structure in your Topsdraw Compass PM database:

 ```sql
 CREATE TABLE projects (